 For theater creators, NEFA’s coveted grant is its National Theater Project Creation & Touring Grant.
 Any theater artists who create within a 501(c)(3) organization (or use one as a fiscal agent) are eligible, but these grants are extremely competitive, with approximately six of them distributed each year in amounts that typically range from $80,000 to $130,000.
 This funding pays for the creation and development process.
 A portion of this grant is also earmarked for the artists to allocate funds to presenting organizations, who use those funds to pay their artist appearance fees—so it goes right back into the creators’ pockets while relieving presenting organizations of some of their expenses.
 (This is formally called the NEFA’s National Theater Project Presenting Grant.)
 Because of this unique set-up, NEFA prioritizes artists who already have a presenting partner or two lined up.

-In terms of the artistry itself, NEFA seeks ensemble-created theater (solo pieces are not allowed) that is committed to engaging audiences and communities with “relevance, originality, and/or timeliness.”
-It prioritizes projects that are wholly theatrical—meaning that they could only exist in the world of theater—but that also push the boundaries of what it means to create for theater.
+In terms of the artistry itself, NEFA seeks ensemble-created theater (solo pieces not allowed) that is committed to engaging audiences and communities with “relevance, originality, and/or timeliness.”
+It prioritizes projects that are theatrical, which means that they could only exist in the world of theater—but that also push the boundaries of what it means to create for theater.

-Past recipients of NEFA’s National Theater Project Creation & Touring Grant are 600 HIGHWAYMEN (Brooklyn, NY), Carpetbag Theatre (Knoxville, TN), Early Morning Opera (Los Angeles, CA); Theater Mitu (New York, NY) and VisionIntoArt (New York, NY).
+Past National Theater Project Creation & Touring grantees include 600 HIGHWAYMEN, Carpetbag Theatre, Early Morning Opera, Theater Mitu and VisionIntoArt among others.
 These winning projects collectively integrate music, dance, puppetry, and address issues such as the creation of art, military trauma, and our relationships with memory.
 The foundation also maintains an extensive and detailed search engine where grant seekers can view previous years’ recipients and read descriptions of each of those projects as well.